DanielMariooR/FreeOCP-Core/docs/CONTRIBUTING.md

 How to prioritize pull requests, from most to least important:

 1. Fixes for broken tests.
-Broken means broken on any supported platform or Python version.
 1. Extra tests to cover corner cases.
 1. Minor edits to docs.
 1. Bug fixes.